-A group was formed in 2019 to guide the process of implementing the new curriculum, including coding the campus degree audit system.
-A General Education Subcommittee of the AUC Curriculum Committee was formed through governance in AY20 to evaluate and make recommendations to the full Curriculum Committee on General Education course proposals.
-In its second year of operation and in anticipation of the Fall 2021 launch of the new curriculum, the subcommittee recommended approval of 623 General Education course designations.
-In addition, it developed learning outcome guidance documents and provided context for consideration of individual proposals.
-With the Fall 2021 implementation of the new curriculum, the course review work has now reverted back to the AUC Curriculum Committee.
+An implementation group was formed in 2019 to guide the process of implementing the new curriculum, including coding the campus degree audit system.
+As part of the implementation, a General Education Subcommittee of the AUC Curriculum Committee was formed through governance in AY20 to evaluate and make recommendations to the full Curriculum Committee on General Education course proposals.
+In its second year of operation and in anticipation of the fall 2021 launch of the new curriculum, the subcommittee recommended approval of 623 General Education course designations.
+In addition, it developed learning outcome guidance documents and provided context for the larger group's consideration of individual proposals.